The form of the ghdl command is

 work library).
 All options are allowed, but only a few are meaningful:

 Try to remove any object, executable or temporary file it could have created.
 Source files are not removed.
 The library is kept.

-Do like the clean command but remove the library too.
+Acts like the clean command but removes the library too.
 Note that after removing a design library, the files are not known anymore by GHDL.

 VPI build commands¶

-Add include path to the command and execute it:
+Add an include path to the command and execute it:

 ghdl --vpi-compile command

 ghdl --vpi-compile gcc -c vpi1.c